 Q Who is an immigrant?

-There have always been incomers to Ireland, for political, economic and social reasons and in order to find sanctuary; there are just more today.
+Although we have always been more aware of people leaving, there have always been incomers to Ireland, for political, economic and social reasons and in order to find sanctuary; there are just more today.
 Read more

 There are many arguments about the advantages and disadvantages of migration and how it has affected us locally.
-Read more
+Read more.

 Moving countries brings challenges.
 Migration deprives people of community until they build social links and find their place in their new surroundings.
 Migrant workers with secure jobs, steady incomes, and good command of English find it much easier to feel comfortable in local communities.
 They find it even easier if they are met half way, with acceptance and respect.
 Not everyone is so fortunate.

 Immigration policies and how they are enforced (see below), the length of time it takes to get the security of citizenship, workplace exploitation and lack of recognition of qualifications, negative attitudes and opinions and racism, and difficulties with language (including accessing appropriate and affordable English classes) can all contribute to unhappy experiences.
 Even something simple like crossing the border can be an issue for people who are subject to immigration control.
 Some people have health problems and an unfortunate few experience poverty and destitution.
 When newcomers are asked about their lives here, however, they report a great variety of experiences– many of them very positive as well as negative.